krfong916/swish-design/readme.md

 ## Contributing

-Hi! 👋  I'm Kyle.
-Would you like to contribute to this design system?
-I'm looking for individuals of all experience levels to help build this Design System together!
-Swish is certainly in its baby stages, but I'm a firm-believer of its potential.
-There's lots to do and therefore, opportunities for high impact and experience 👍 Your presence and efforts are welcome here.
+Hi! 👋  From the Swish Design Team: Would you like to contribute to this design system?
+We're looking for individuals to help build this Design System together.
+Swish is certainly in its baby stages, but we're a firm-believer of its potential.
+There's lots to do and therefore == opportunities for high impact and experience 👍 Your presence and efforts are welcome here, regardless of experience level.
 See issues for contributing.

 ## How to run